AgrDataSci/documentation/docs/glossary.md

 For example: Plant height, disease resistance, yield, and others.

 **Explanatory variables**
-Information about meteorology and agronomic management of the trials, serves to improve the analysis.
-The explanatory variables refine the results and help to identify the most suitable variety for the local conditions of every farmer.
+For on farm trials, information about meteorology and agronomic management of the trials serves to improve the analysis.
+The explanatory variables refine the results and help to identify the most suitable variety for the local conditions of every farm.
 Examples: Use of irrigation, use of fertilization, season was rainier or drier than usual, etc.

 **Farmers / participating farmers**
 Women and men who participate in a tricot experiment by managing their own tricot trial and carrying out the observations, marking the observations on the observation card at the appropriate dates, and eventually reporting the observations to the local field agents.
 Their recruitment should involve considerations of gender, age and other demographic factors, as well as their task related to the technology under evaluation.
 In some tricot trials, non-farmers participate, based on their role in food processing, trading, retailing or consumption.